| The physical and human spects dealing with audio, video, and images

 Ideally you also consider the back porch, front porch, but not doing so will CRTs look extra janky (which can be a feature) while LCDs may actually clean that up for you -- and/or have their auto adjust fail.

-Feeding in audio is mostly just a diode away (to protect from negative voltages, which the monitor may not like), also because it's even basically at the right sort of amplitude ([Voltage_levels#Analog_audio_voltage_levels consumer audio is approx 0.3V RMS])
+Feeding in audio is mostly just a diode away (to protect from negative voltages), also because it's roughly the right voltage ([Voltage_levels#Analog_audio_voltage_levels consumer audio is approx 0.3V RMS])

-That said, baseband audio will mostly look like lots of horizontal lines, due to the way scanlines work and the fact that audio rate is multiples slower than pixel rate.
+That said, baseband audio will mostly look like lots of horizontal lines, due mainly to audio rate being multiples slower than the pixel rate.

 You can generate a a basic digital VGA signal from a microcontroller, see e.g. https://hackaday.com/2013/03/29/avr-vga-generator/